meangkheang/Computer-Ecommerce/README.md

 ```
 1. clone this repos from forked

-2. type " npm install " in any teminal you had
+2. type "composer install &&  npm install " in any teminal you had

 3. npm run dev & php artisan serve